ukleidon/rafay/k10/README.md

 `scc.create` | Whether to create a SecurityContextConstraints for K10 ServiceAccounts  | `false`
-`services.dashboardbff.hostNetwork` | Whether the dashboardbff pods may use the node network | `false` `services.executor.hostNetwork` | Whether the executor pods may use the node network | `false` `serviceAccount.create`| Specifies whether a ServiceAccount should be created | `true` `serviceAccount.name` | The name of the ServiceAccount to use.
+`services.dashboardbff.hostNetwork` | Whether the dashboardbff pods may use the node network | `false` `services.executor.hostNetwork` | Whether the executor pods may use the node network | `false` `services.aggregatedapis.hostNetwork` | Whether the aggregatedapis pods may use the node network | `false` `serviceAccount.create`| Specifies whether a ServiceAccount should be created | `true` `serviceAccount.name` | The name of the ServiceAccount to use.
 If not set, a name is derived using the release and chart names. | `None`
 `ingress.create` | Specifies whether the K10 dashboard should be exposed via ingress | `false`